 Subject Line: Something of Interest - Superstardom at stake

-I’m fortunate that I represent a product that has the ability to attract and persuade some of the most influential and powerful high profile minds in the world.
-These personalities then share the story of my product on their social channels, in the media and with their equally high profile friends.
+I’m fortunate that I represent a product that has the ability to attract and persuade some of the most influential and powerful high-profile minds in the world.
+These personalities then share my product’s story on their social channels, in the media, and with their equally high-profile friends.
 It’s fun to see celebrities working and earning for you!

 Subject Line: You’ll Thank Me Later

-Fortunately we had the tools and skills in-house to create our own destiny with a solution that not only performs essential functions seamlessly but also helps us save time, money and resources.
-As a result, we are a virtual one-stop-shop for all product services for the full suite of email solutions, lead gen, scrubbing, authorizing/verification, drip campaigns, scheduled follow-ups and just about anything else you might need.
+Fortunately, we had the tools and skills to create our own destiny with a solution that performs essential functions seamlessly and saves time, money, and resources.
+As a result, we are a virtual one-stop-shop for all product services for the full suite of email solutions, lead gen, scrubbing, authorizing/verification, drip campaigns, scheduled follow-ups, and just about anything else you might need.

 I’m going out on a limb and assuming that a solution like ours would be useful to you as well.
 Would you like a demo next Friday at 1:30 pm?

 Theory: The Reader’s Digest Model was developed based on the concept of getting to the point quickly.
 Legendary copywriter John Caples coined this famous theory in 1961 following a review of what makes Reader’s Digest articles successful.
 He identified the following as the secret sauce for engaging readers to the content quickly and aggressively.
 The pattern he found was that the most engaging articles all included the same characteristics such as: